TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 7/Job 7.9.md

 ---

-As the cloud is consumed and vanisheth away, So he that goeth down to Sheol shall come up no more.
+As the cloud is consumed and vanishes away, so he who goes down to Sheol shall come up no more.